martinsumner/leveled/docs/VOLUME.md

 Hour 11 | 10,112.84 | 149.13%
 Hour 12 | 10,266.02 | 144.63%

+This is the first time a test of this duration has been run, and there does appear to be a trend of Riak/leveled throughput tending towards a stable volume, rather than an ongoing decline in throughput as the test progresses.

 ## Riak Cluster Test - Phase 4 - 2i